 - $1.20 per cubic foot between October and December

-Monthly Storage Fees for Dangerous Goods
+Amazon Monthly Storage Fees for Dangerous Goods

-If you’re using FBA for inventory Amazon deems “dangerous goods,” you’ll pay a bit more in monthly storage fees.
+If you’re using FBA for inventory that Amazon deems as “dangerous goods,” you’ll pay a bit more in monthly storage fees.
 Basically, dangerous goods are items that require special handling and hazmat (hazardous materials) storage.
 To sell such items, sellers need to be in the FBA Dangerous Goods program.

 Monthly storage fees for standard-size dangerous goods are: